Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 We All Have Demons

-I won’t sit here and type this and pretend I am perfect without fault.
+I won’t sit here and type this, pretending I am perfect without fault.
 I have demons.
 You have demons, and so does everyone else.

-The difference is I work on these inner demons or devils, if you will, and will not let them control me.
+The difference is I work on these inner demons, and will not let them control me.

 But how do you do this?
 It’s through a process called shadow work and healing your shadow self.

-It’s also about accepting and not denying your feelings.
+It’s also about accepting your feelings rather than denying them.

 Think about it.
 Have you ever been triggered by something someone said or did?